If you are an avid cyclist who also owns a dog, the chances are you will also want to bring your pup on a bike ride.

 3. Dog Slings

 Another way to hang out with your pup is by using dog slings.
-These carriers are essentially like baby sling carriers, consisting of a strap and a pocket that goes around your shoulder, allowing you to carry your small cute little friend on your hip against your stomach.
+These carriers are essentially like baby sling carriers, consisting of a strap and a pocket that goes around your shoulder, allowing you to carry toy breeds or very small dogs on your hip against your stomach.

 4. Dog Carrier Backpacks

-Dog carrier backpacks, on the other hand, are made for small and medium-sized dog breeds.
-The reason why these packs are so popular these days, particularly for hiking, is that they let you carry your fido on your back and usually have plenty of pockets for you to bring along your dog essentials.
+A dog backpack, on the other hand, is made for small and medium-sized dog breeds.
+And the reason why these dog carrier backpacks are so popular these days, particularly for hiking, is that they let you carry your fido on your back and usually have plenty of pockets for you to bring along your dog essentials.

 5. Dog Strollers